 Being married can make federal student loan repayment a bit more complicated.

 As a general rule, the Department of Education looks at a couple’s ability to pay the debt and calculates discretionary income for the couple rather than the individual.
 For married couples who both have federal student loans, this means that the math will get a little more tricky, but household spending on federal student loans will remain constant.
-When calculating payments, the Department of Education determines the exact number that a couple will be expected to pay each month.
-The monthly payment is then based upon relative loan size.
+When calculating payments, the Department of Education first ascertains the exact number it expects a couple to pay each month.
+The Department then determines the monthly amount owed based upon relative loan size.